Jamesemf/Quickhull_Source_Code/Readme.md

 1. Clone or download this repository.
 2. Run the `visualise.py` script:   "python visualise.py" (quickhull.py must be in the same directory)

+### Test cases
+1. Try run the `testcases.py` script:   "python testcases.py"             (quickhull.py must be in the same directory)
+1. Try run the `testcases.py` script:   "python -m unittest quickhull.py" (quickhull.py must be in the same directory)